pronebird/MemeBotFB/README.md

 * Once a day: Find a friend with least relevant content and publish a personal meme on his wall.
 * Once a week: Rank friends content relevance and post scoreboards.
 Congratulate least relevant content posters.
+* Make a web page and open service that would allow visitors to setup bots for their Facebook accounts.
+Get 1 billion evaluation for whatever reason, sell it to Google, buy Tesla, fancy villa and yacht, flee the country.
+Startup life.

 Pull requests are welcome.